top of page

 This varies based on your dog, their symptoms, underlying health, and your veterinarian’s preferred method of treatment.
 Your veterinarian may prescribe antibiotic therapy or a supportive therapy such as humidifier treatments and rest.
 If your dog needs help resting, cough suppressants may also be recommended, but you do want to make sure your dog is able to have a “productive” cough to help break up any fluids in the lungs.
 Your veterinarian is the best source for treatment options for Kennel Cough.

-How Does The Dog Club Handle Cases of Kennel Cough?
+How Does TDC Handle Cases of Kennel Cough?

 If your pup contracts Kennel Cough, the policy at The Dog Club is to contact your veterinarian immediately for advice, and to wait at least one week from the time your dog starts treatment (if recommended) before returning to daycare, assuming they are on the expected course of recovery and no longer exhibiting symptoms.
 We ask that you please contact your vet for his or her opinion before returning as well.
 This is due to the contagious nature of the bacteria.